Professor Susie Nash

 • Samantha Darell, Late Medieval Mother-of Pearl Carvings: Making and Meaning.
 An Examination of a Material in Context from the Late 14th to the Late 15th Century in France, England and Italy.
 2013

-• Mayumi Ikeda, The Fust Master: Illuminator of the First Mainz Presses 2010
+• Mayumi Ikeda, The Fust Master: Illuminator of the First Mainz Presses.
+2010

-• Melena Hope, Painted Chapels and Oratories in the Households of Fifteenth Century France, 2009
+• Melena Hope, Painted Chapels and Oratories in the Households of Fifteenth Century France.
+2009

-• Douglas Brine, Piety and Purgatory, Wall mounted memorials from the Southern Netherlands, 2006
+• Douglas Brine, Piety and Purgatory, Wall mounted memorials from the Southern Netherlands.
+2006

 Research interests

-• The visual historiography of Art History
+• The visual historiography of Art History (how sculpture in particular has been reproduced since the 19th century)

 Leverhulme Senior research Fellow 2016-2018.
 ‘Making Lists, Inventories and Objects at the Courts of France’